usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 8e %}
 {% asset design-standards/fig_8e_example_protection.gif alt="" %}
 {% figcaption %}
-<strong>Example of Protection around Wall-Mounted Objects and Measurements of Clear Widths.</strong> The minimum clear width for continuous passage is 36 inches (915 mm).
+<p><strong>Example of Protection around Wall-Mounted Objects and Measurements of Clear Widths.</strong> The minimum clear width for continuous passage is 36 inches (915 mm).
 32 inches (815 mm) is the minimum clear width for a maximum distance of 24 inches (610 mm).
-The maximum distance an object can protrude beyond a wing wall is 4 inches (100 mm).
+The maximum distance an object can protrude beyond a wing wall is 4 inches (100 mm).</p>
 {% endfigcaption %}
 {% endfigure %}